A Better Blogging Recipe

 This blogging recipe requires three things; patience, persistence, and perseverance.

-But if you enjoy writing, want to be your own boss, and are looking for a career that allows you to work from anywhere in the world, take vacations whenever you want, pay off debt or loans, and make an unlimited passive income that most people only dream of in their lifetimes…hey, it’s not a bad gig:-)
+But… if you enjoy writing, want to be your own boss, and are looking for a career that allows you to work from anywhere in the world, pay off debt or loans, and make an unlimited passive income that most people only dream of in their lifetimes…it’s something you should possibly consider.

 Let’s get started.